 Request specific client examples relevant to your industry.
 AI speakers should reference actual model performance improvements, training dataset challenges, or successful deployment metrics.
 Tech speakers should describe comprehensive technology strategies where AI was one component of broader digital initiatives.

 Verify their current knowledge by asking about recent developments.
-AI speakers should reference papers or model releases from the past 6-12 months.
+AI speakers should reference papers, model releases, or industry developments from the past six to twelve months.
 The field moves too quickly for outdated expertise to provide value.
+Someone unfamiliar with developments like multimodal models, retrieval-augmented generation, or the latest reasoning capabilities likely isn't keeping pace with the field.

 Step 1: Define your primary event objective Are you educating executives about technology strategy broadly, or solving specific AI implementation challenges?
 The former suggests a tech speaker; the latter requires AI specialization.

 Step 2: Assess your audience's technical sophistication Survey attendees about their current AI experience levels.
-If more than 40% have hands-on AI experience, lean toward AI speakers.
+If a significant portion have hands-on AI experience, lean toward AI speakers.
 If most are exploring AI as part of broader digital initiatives, tech speakers may provide better value.

 Step 3: Evaluate your content requirements Do you need practical tutorials, specific tool recommendations, or implementation roadmaps?
 AI speakers excel here.
 Do you need strategic context, technology portfolio advice, or change management guidance?
 Tech speakers provide superior coverage.